dimitree54/ld_mnist/README.md

 train_x mean and std of 31-th component: -0.0017093974 1.0031153
 train_y mean and std of 31-th component: -0.004696563 0.9986112
 ```
-You can see that a lot of components have distribution close to standard normal, but some components have std lower than 1 (down to `0.6637745` for 30-th).
+You can see that a lot of components have distribution close to standard normal, but some components have std lower than 1 (down to `0.6637745` for the 30-th).

 ## Image VAE
-Here examples of the Image VAE reconstruction abilities
+These are examples of Image VAE reconstruction abilities
 ![rec_images](readme_images/rec_images.png)

-I am using a very big dropout rate at an image VAE (0.9) to spread information across latent components.
+I am using a very large dropout rate in image VAE (0.9) to spread information across latent components.
 Otherwise, almost all the variation can be encoded by 2-d latent vectors.
-Despite such a big dropout rate some components still do not take part in the decoding process.
+Despite such a large dropout rate some components still do not take part in the decoding process.
 For example here is visualization of variation at 2 different components of the latent vector.
-I have chosen such components to show that some affect significantly on the deconstructed image, and some do not.
+I have chosen such components to show that some of them affect significantly on the deconstructed image, and some do not.
 ![manifold](readme_images/manifold_8_9.png)

 Probably a component importance somehow correlated with its deviation (more important components have lower std).
-By my estimations around only 12 of 32 components affect on decoding noticeably.
+According to my estimations only around 12 of 32 components affect on decoding noticeably.

 So my experimental model has to figure out that some input components do not contain a lot of information.

 ## Class VAE
-A very simple linear model used at the Class VAE.
+A very simple linear model is used the Class VAE.
 It is because there is only 10 different inputs exist as the Class VAE input.
 KL loss is applied for the Class VAE latent space, so the task for the Class VAE decoder is to reconstruct an original label from that randomly sampled latent vector.
-In 99.84 % cases correct class reconstructed.
+In 99.84 % cases a correct class is reconstructed.
 You should have in mind that both X and Y of the LD MNIST dataset have random nature (sampled by VAE), so there is a limit of the validation MSE that can be achieved (you can not predict that random noise).

 ## Middle layers
-There is an exemplar neural network trains this mapping function between latent vectors during both VAE training (it is not necessary to train it in parallel, but it is interesting to observe how its quality evolves as VAE latent vectors change).
+There is an example neural network which learns this mapping function between latent vectors during both VAE training (it is not necessary to train it in parallel, but it is interesting to observe how its quality evolves as VAE latent vectors change).
 It uses a separate optimizer, so it does not affect VAE training.
-The loss for these middle layers is binary_crossentropy of classification of the whole “Image VAE Encoder -> Several of Middle layers -> Class VAE decoder” network.
-Its quality you can check at benchmark table.
+The loss for these middle layers is binary_crossentropy of classification of the whole “Image VAE Encoder -> Several Middle layers -> Class VAE decoder” network.
+You can check its quality at benchmark table.

 ## Benchmark
-This dataset is intended to train mapping from the input real vector to the output real vector, so it is a regression task, not classification.
+This dataset is intended to train mapping from an input real vector to an output real vector, so it is a regression task, not classification.
 So I suppose MSE of X to Y mapping can be used as the main quality metric.
-As additional metric (not for comparison, just for fun) we can use classification accuracy of “Image VAE Encoder -> Test Model -> Class VAE decoder”, but in that case we need to use original dataset labels (note that samples at the ld_mnist provided in the same order as original MNIST from `tf.keras.datasets.mnist.load_data()`). `eval.evaluate()` function calculates these scores for your model.
+As additional metric (not for comparison, just for fun) we can use classification accuracy of “Image VAE Encoder -> Test Model -> Class VAE decoder”, but in that case we need to use original dataset labels (note that samples in ld_mnist are provided in the same order as original MNIST from `tf.keras.datasets.mnist.load_data()`). `eval.evaluate()` function calculates these scores for your model.

 To submit your result (that you got on the dataset provided with the download link) email me your score (MSE, reconstructed accuracy), repository with your model and short description.
 My email is dimitree54@gmail.com.